Aperol Spritz, a bitter-sweet memory

-Pour 3 parts dry Prosecco over the ice
+Pour three parts dry Prosecco over the ice

-Finally, add 1 part Soda or sparkling water
+Finally, add one part Soda or sparkling water

-Do add the ingredients in that order as you get a nice even colour that way
+Add the ingredients in that order as you get a lovely even colour.

-If you forget the 3-2-1 rule, the back label on the Aperol bottle has a printed reminder.
+If you forget the 3-2-1 proportions, the back label on the Aperol bottle has a reminder.

-This isn’t one of those summer holiday drinks offering blurred memories of sand, sex, and sangria bought wearily back to weary Britain then stuck in the back of a cupboard.
-Spritz translates easily from summer Italian heat to English winter drizzle, a joyous pick-me-up for even the foulest of days.
+Instead, Spritz translates easily from Italian summer heat to English winter drizzle, a joyous pick-me-up for even the foulest of days.

-Once the preserve of specialist drinks shops, Aperol has become readily available in UK supermarkets since I originally wrote this piece, back in 2011.
-Though I can’t claim responsibility for that it remains my favourite aperitivo. £12.00 or less for a 70 cl bottle.
+Once the preserve of specialist drinks shops, Aperol has become readily available in the UK and become hugely popular since I discovered it, back in 2011.
+Though I can’t claim responsibility for that, it remains my favourite aperitivo. £12.00 or less for a 70 cl bottle.